dart-lang/language/working/macros/feature-specification.md

 There are two things you can do with an `OmittedTypeAnnotation`:

 - Pass it directly as a part of a `Code` object.
+  - This is only allowed after phase one (the types phase).
+Using an omitted type in phase one is not allowed and will cause an exception.
+    - Users should be instructed to add a type to the location where the omitted type came from in this case.
+It is guaranteed to be in the same file as the macro annotation, so they can always do this.
   - When the final augmentation library is created, the actual type that was inferred will be used (or `dynamic` if no type was inferred).
 - Explicitly ask to infer the type of it through the builder apis (only